 Doughnuts: $3.95 each

-Both of our main locations are inside Whole Foods Markets and we have similar standards of quality.
-Ours might be a little bit higher.
-If we wouldn't eat an ingredient at home, you won't find it in our doughnuts.
+If we won’t eat an ingredient at home, you won't find it in our doughnuts.
 We use real vanilla, fresh dairy, and fruit purees.
 We fry our doughnuts in rice bran oil.

 We don’t use any artificial food coloring.
 Our glazes get their vibrancy from the fruit purées we use to flavor them and we source naturally colored sprinkles and nonpareils that use vegetable juices and other natural ingredients for their colors.
 We do not use peanuts or tree nuts in any of our doughnuts, although there is some halvah in one of our toppings.
 We share a kitchen space with Whole Foods and they do use nuts, so there is a slight chance of cross contamination.